Jaxer159/friendly-telegram/README.md

 ### Added:

+1. Added Russian language in the bot and modules
-1. Neofetch on heroku
+2. Neofetch on heroku
-2. Default EU region on heroku
+3. Default EU region on heroku
-3. New ping
+4. Changed ping

 ## Installation:
 * ### Linux computer or Termux paste this command into Termux or a terminal: